UMP 79x50 [M8] GW - search holder

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices and other advanced devices.

 Disadvantages of neodymium magnets: